Y-D-Lu/rr_frameworks_base/README.md

 ## Environment

-The Server(_Android_) part requires Nitrogen OS at API 28 (Android 9.0) with the customized Sensor OS pack, which enables controlling as well as processing drag'n'drop.
+The Server(_Android_) part requires Resurrection Remix at API 28 (Android 9.0) with the customized Sensor OS pack, which enables controlling as well as processing drag'n'drop.
 The Client(_Android_, _Windows_) part runs a Client APK or Win EXE.

 ## Features